Mortgage

 3. Not having a clear title to transfer.
 If a title search shows that the seller has outstanding liens, disputes or claims against the home, they won’t be able to sell it.

 7. The buyer agrees to it.
 Sometimes a seller’s ticket out of an airtight agreement is simply asking the buyer to let them out of the contract.
-A buyer isn’t obligated to agree to such a thing, but it doesn’t hurt to ask.
+A buyer isn’t obligated to agree, but it doesn’t hurt to ask.

 The buyer can sue if a seller tries to back out of a contract.
 There are several avenues the buyer can pursue, depending on their goals, including:

-Trying to force the sale.
-If the buyer sues for “specific performance,” the court can order the sale to continue and transfer the title to the buyer against the seller’s wishes.
+• Trying to force the sale.
+If the buyer sues for “specific performance” and wins, the court can order the sale to continue and transfer the title to the buyer against the seller’s wishes.

-Trying to receive monetary compensation.
-If the buyer sues for damages, the court may force the seller to pay for any costs the buyer paid out due to the ordeal — these could include legal fees, inspection and appraisal fees and storage or temporary housing costs.
+• Trying to receive monetary compensation.
+If the buyer sues for damages, the court may force the seller to cover any costs the buyer paid out due to the ordeal — these could include legal fees, inspection and appraisal fees and storage or temporary housing costs.

-The seller could also be sued by their real estate agent or listing agent, since they are often compensated by commission; if the deal falls through, they will have lost that commission.
+The seller’s real estate agent or listing agent could also sue them, since they are often compensated by commission.
+If the deal falls through, they will have lost that commission.

 Even if no one sues, the seller will have to return the buyer’s earnest money — often with interest.

-Make sure you have everything in writing The real estate contract is the backbone of your deal with the seller and must be written down.
-Courts will not enforce verbal agreements to buy or sell real estate.
+• Make sure you have everything in writing.
+The real estate contract is the backbone of your deal with the seller and must be on paper.
+Courts won’t enforce verbal agreements to buy or sell real estate.

-Try to come to an agreement with the seller Although a dispute over a broken contract can quickly turn into a pitched battle that ends in court, it doesn’t have to.
-If you approach the seller and discuss the situation openly, you may be able to come to an agreement that saves everyone time and money.
+• Try to come to an agreement with the seller.
+Although a dispute over a broken contract can quickly turn into a battle that ends in court, it doesn’t have to.
+If you approach the seller and discuss the situation openly, you may be able to reach an agreement that saves everyone time and money.

-File a lis pendens If you choose to file a lawsuit after meeting with your real estate attorney, you may find it helpful to record a lis pendens.
+• File a lis pendens.
+If you choose to file a lawsuit after meeting with your real estate attorney, you may find it helpful to record a lis pendens.
 This legal document notifies the public that you have filed a legal claim involving the home, making it less likely that anyone else would buy it.
-If they do so, they will have to accept the court’s decision when your suit is settled.
+And, if they do, they’ll have to accept the court’s decision when your suit is settled — even if that means handing ownership over to you.

 Today's Mortgage Rates